ToxicFrog/doom-mods/gzap/doc/faq.md

 itself incorporating the resulting info.

-My goal with gzArchipelago was to make it possible to play Archipelago multiworld with gzDoom mods, and make it easy to integrate new WADs via a scanner built into the mod itself.
+My goal with gzArchipelago was to make it possible to play Archipelago multiworld with UZDoom mods, and make it easy to integrate new WADs via a scanner built into the mod itself.